armaanwaels/armaanwaels/README.md

 ## A little about me
 - 🎓 I'm a **Software Engineering student at Concordia University**
 - 🤖 I'm extremely passionate about **AI, Machine Learning, and Cloud Computing**
-- 🌍 Interned at **Safepay UX/UI**, optimizing digital payment systems, and other companies
+- 🌍 Interned at various software/tech companies and look to optimize many fields with AI and ML
 - 💡 Currently exploring **LLMs, predictive analytics, and AI-driven optimization**

 ---